OatsCG/UTM-Drop-in-Sports/README.md

   - Sort by Workouts, Cardio, Mind & Body, Pool, various sports and more!
 - Filter by "Women's Only" events
   - Learn about private workouts for female-identifying individuals
+- Schedule notifications for events
+  - Get reminded of events 30 minutes before they start
 - Search by title, description, or location

 ### Compatible on iPhone and iPad, iOS 15 - iOS 18